 This plan targets groundwater monitoring and controls of historic mine impacted waters in the Dry Fork area.
-The management of these waters is broken out into two areas:
+The management of these waters is separated into three areas:

 - 1. Clean water capture upgradient of Dry Fork area; - 2.
 Bedrock groundwater monitoring; and - 3.
 Alluvial extraction of Dry Fork/Bingham Creek area mine groundwater.